-Followed by 58 other “incursions in space” in the years from 1990 to today, documented by specific publications.
+Many others to follow “incursions in space” in the years from 1990 to today, documented by specific publications.
 Let’s remember the show in Florence “Interni d’Artista” Virtute e conoscenza, Palazzo Budini Gattai, 1991; the two editions of “Etica all’Arte” (Funda Tracta, Palazzo dei Consoli of Gubbio and Domus de Janas, Museum Citadel of Cagliari, 1991); at Todi “Arte in Scena,” (Summa Cavea, Nido of Aquila, 1991).

 The space, understood as place, contains a language, a language that Maria Dompè, instinctually, knows how to interact with dialectically.
 This is the case, for example, of the first permanent installation, created in 1990, at the museum Waldhof of Bielefeld (Germany) 1990, in which the use of sandstone merges with the peculiar history of the place that is associated with the celebration of the fall of the Berlin Wall; this is also the case with Umi-no-Kanata-he (1991) a permanent work realized in Japan.
 From her Japanese stay, Dompè received the inspiration for the show “Giappone Italia: Giovani Generazioni” at the National Gallery of Modern Art, Rome (1992), for which she created Camminando lungo il Kibune River, a work that takes in the entire Cosenza wing of the same National Gallery of Modern Art, Rome.